Frantz Massenat

-Jean Frantz Massenat Jr. (born January 17, 1992) is an American-Haitian professional basketball player for JL Bourg of the French LNB Pro A. In his collegiate career at Drexel University, He was named to the First Team All-CAA following the 2011–12 season as a sophomore, leading the Drexel Dragons to 2012 CAA men's basketball tournament where they were narrowly defeated by Virginia Commonwealth University.
+Jean Frantz Massenat Jr. (born January 17, 1992) is an American-Haitian professional basketball coach and former player who is an assistant coach for the Drexel Dragons.
+In his collegiate career at Drexel University, He was named to the First Team All-CAA following the 2011–12 season as a sophomore, leading the Drexel Dragons to 2012 CAA men's basketball tournament where they were narrowly defeated by Virginia Commonwealth University.
 Massenat started in every game of his collegiate career at Drexel.
 Following his senior season, he ranked sixth on Drexel's career scoring list with 1,646 points, and his 548 career assists ranked third all-time at Drexel and ninth in CAA history.

 High school

 Massenat attended Trenton Catholic Academy high school in Hamilton, New Jersey.
 In his senior year, he led the basketball team to the school's first ever NJSIAA Tournament of Champions title, defeating Camden Catholic High School by a score of 53–39 at the Izod Center on March 23, 2010.
 That season, Massenat was named the team's Most Valuable Player and earned the honors of a Second Team All-State selection.
 Academically, Massenat also was a member of the honor roll throughout his four years in high school.